About Us

-Tears of frustration, anxiety, and bewilderment roll down my cheeks as I examine the big water invoice that my actual estate assets manager has sent via – $273 for 2 months.
-“Surely you have got a water leak someplace,” she stated, earlier than educating me to do a water test.
-I have water stress issues in a single 1/2 of the house in the meantime, and perhaps there’s a leak.
-At least that’s what my heart is placing directly to because then I will get reimbursed and received’t the need to pay the overall amount.
+Tears of frustration, anxiety, and bewilderment roll down my cheeks as I examine the big water invoice that my actual estate assets manager has sent via – $273 for two months.
+“Surely you have got a water leak somewhere,” she stated, earlier than instructing me to do a water test.
+In the meantime, I have water stress issues in a single 1/2 of the house, and perhaps there’s a leak.
+At least that’s what my heart is placing directly to because then I will get reimbursed and will not need to pay the overall amount.

 My mind, however, is aware of the possibility that my veggie garden and lawns – that I’ve taken amazing pains to establish and preserve, and water twice daily – are accountable for this increased intake.
-Maybe the little inflatable pool that I offered on special for $50 over the summer is likewise a contributing element.
-Thankfully as we trek through the wintry weather months, the water usage for outside will decrease a touch, though that invoice still looms.
+Maybe the little inflatable pool I offered on special for $50 over the summer is likewise a contributing element.
+Thankfully, as we trek through the wintry weather months, the water usage outside will decrease slightly, though that invoice still looms.
 But then the kids will want lengthy warm showers and baths.

 Since my marriage broke down three-and-a-1/2 years ago, the battle has been gigantic.
 Again, the reality of constant financial war kicks in.
-I allowed my youngsters some fun to cool off over the recent WA summer season, but now I’m paying the rate, pretty literally.
-I used water to increase my lawn, and once more, I’m hit with a financial burden.
+I allowed my youngsters some fun to cool off over the recent WA summer season, but now I’m paying the price.
+I used water to increase my lawn, and once more, I was hit with a financial burden.
 But that sacrifice approaches a small number of sparkling greens and some sustainability.
-Hopefully, the more vegetables I develop, the less frequently I’ll recite my standard mantra of “I’m now not hungry” or “I ate in advance,” whilst the kids ask why I’m not consuming.
+Hopefully, the more vegetables I develop, the less frequently I’ll recite my standard mantra of “I’m not hungry” or “I ate in advance” while the kids ask why I’m not consuming.
 It may also suggest a slightly decreased grocery invoice.

 Life on the breadline: It’s a continuing everyday conflict to no longer sense terrible approximately yourself